-Institutional distance and selection of international alliance partners
+2.3.
+Institutional distance and the selection of international alliance partners

-In an international context, alliances need to also overcome numerous idiosyncratic differences between home countries of partners (e.g., regulations, development levels, cultural aspects, HR practices, human capital available, tax regimes, infrastructure, etc.).
-These differences stem from their social, economic, and political configurations (Parkhe, 2003) and often can be quite sizeable.

-Chief among them, institutional factors have been found to be particularly relevant for firms' international strategies (Brouthers & Brouthers, 2000; Dorobantu et al., 2019).
+While the above firm- and relationship-specific criteria may dominate partner selection rationales in a domestic context, in an international one, alliances need to also overcome numerous idiosyncratic differences between home countries of partners (e.g., regulations, development levels, cultural aspects, HR practices, human capital available, tax regimes, infrastructure, etc.).
+These differences stem from their social, economic, and political configurations (Parkhe, 2003) and seldom can be sizeable.
+Chief among them, institutional factors have been found to be particularly relevant for firms' international strategies (Brouthers and Brouthers, 2000; Dorobantu et al., 2019).

-Institutions have an essential role in supporting the proper functioning of markets by reducing the risks and costs associated with inter-firm transactions (North, 1990).
+Institutions have an essential role in supporting the proper functioning of markets by reducing the risks and costs associated with interfirm transactions (North, 1990).
 These societal rules of conduct are reflected in firms' strategies (Hitt et al., 2000), as the mechanisms that govern them are embedded in the broader political and social context, which shapes the way firms do business, manage resources, or interact with governments, clients, and other firms (Scott, 2001).
 Commonly, these formal and informal aspects are conceptualized in the form of three institutional "pillars" (Scott, 2001).
-The cognitive and normative pillars tend to focus on the informal and tacit facets of institutions, guiding indirectly firms and individuals to interpret information and react to different stimuli based on a set of beliefs, frameworks, and inferences about how the world should and does operate (Kostova & Zaheer, 1999).
+The cognitive and normative pillars tend to focus on the informal and tacit facets of institutions, guiding indirectly firms and individuals to interpret information and react to different stimuli based on a set of beliefs, frameworks, and inferences about how the world should and does operate (Kostova and Zaheer, 1999).
 Complementarily, the regulatory pillar of institutions focuses on codified rules and regulations that govern interactions within society (Meyer et al., 2009).